Veteran’s tearful reunion with long-lost son was their final moment together - NewsBreak

 “I think it was everything,” Lorenzo said.
 “Everything to David.”

-They missed out on nearly 40 years of time, but for Turley-Knight, a few words from his father during their final moments together helped make the time sort of melt away.Is it safe to get a 3rd dose of the Pfizer or Moderna COVID-19 vaccine?
+They missed out on nearly 40 years of time, but for Turley-Knight, a few words from his father during their final moments together helped make the time sort of melt away.Another Pfizer, Moderna COVID booster gets FDA approval for ages 50-plus

 “He looked me right in the eye and said, ‘You will see me again,'” Turley-Knight said.
 “And that hug.
 That hug meant everything.”